-A core objective of NAMA's development funding is to facilitate the delivery of Grade A office accommodation in the Dublin Docklands SDZ.
-NAMA has an interest in 15 of the 20 development blocks identified in the SDZ and Central Business District.
+A core objective of NAMA's development funding is to facilitate the delivery of Grade A office and residential accommodation in the Dublin Docklands SDZ.
+NAMA has an interest in 15 of the 20 development blocks identified in the SDZ.
 Some key developments by NAMA to date are as follows:

-- Funding of the planning application by the receiver for Boland's Mill for proposed office, residential, cultural and retail development of up to 400,000 sq. ft. - NAMA's 16.5% investment share in the South Docks Fund which submitted a planning application for the development of over 450,000 sq. ft. of office and residential accommodation at 5 Hanover Quay and 76 Sir John Rogerson's Quay. - NAMA's 47.75% investment in and provision of funding to the City Development Fund for the construction of a new building comprising 50,000 sq. ft. of office space at 6-8 Hanover Quay, which is pre-let to Airbnb. - Completion of a tender process and ensuing appointment of a preferred bidder (Oxley Holdings Limited) to lease and develop lands at 72-80 North Wall Quay.
-NAMA has retained the freehold interest and receives a guaranteed percentage of rental income or sales proceeds of completed developments over a six year period. - NAMA's 15% investment in the Kennedy Wilson Real Estate Fund VIII for the future development of lands at Sir John Rogerson's Quay Capital Docks Scheme.
+- Receipt of planning permission by the Receiver for Boland's Mill for proposed office, residential, cultural and retail development of up to 400,000 sq. ft. - Submission of a planning application for 257,000 sq.ft. office development at 72-80 North Wall Quay.
+NAMA has retained the freehold interest and receives a guaranteed percentage of rental income or sales proceeds of completed developments over a six year period. - Submission of a planning application by the Receiver in relation to Spencer Dock for a proposed hotel development comprising approximately 89,000 sq.ft, an office development covering over 442,000 sq.ft. and residential development of 165 units. - NAMA's 16.5% investment share in the South Docks Fund which obtained planning permission for the development of over 450,000 sq. ft. of office and residential accommodation at 5 Hanover Quay and 76 Sir John Rogerson's Quay. - NAMA's 47.75% investment in and provision of funding to the City Development Fund for the construction of a new building comprising 50,000 sq. ft. of office space at 6-8 Hanover Quay, which is entirely pre-let to the US corporation, Airbnb.
+The fund has also submitted a planning application for 110,000 sq. ft. of office development at 13-18 City Quay. - NAMA's 15% investment in the Kennedy Wilson Real Estate Fund VIII which has submitted planning permission for a 650,000 sq. ft. development at Sir John Rogerson's Quay Capital Docks Scheme. - As part of NAMA's capital development programmes it is working with debtors and receivers to identify commercial opportunities to fund the delivery of student accommodation in Dublin.
+An example is a recent planning application submitted to Dublin City Council for the development, within the Dublin Docklands SDZ Planning Area, of up to 900 quality student accommodation bed spaces.
+The Docklands SDZ Planning Scheme envisages the construction of quality student residences on both sides of the Liffey.